 Weddings sit at the intersection of the profoundly intimate and the highly professional.
 They are all at once emotional, symbolic, and often reflective of a couple’s identity, values, and community.
 Yet, they are also built through contracts, services, and close working relationships with vendors.
-In today’s political climate, where issues such as immigration enforcement, LGBTQIA+ marriage, and religious freedom are widely discussed and often polarizing, some couples are beginning to ask a new question: "Does political alignment with wedding vendors matter?"
+In today’s political climate, where issues such as immigration enforcement, LGBTQIA+ marriage, and religious freedom are widely discussed and often polarizing, some couples are beginning to ask a new question: "Does alignment on values with my wedding vendors matter to me?"
 The answer is not always universal, but it is worth examining with care.
-For both couples and vendors, clarity, respect, and boundaries should matter more than any assumptions.
 Here is everything to consider when booking vendors in today's political climate.

 Photography: Katarina Fedora